Get Support

 Prescriptions

-Patients receive a refill for their prescription medication at each visit unless there is a safety issue or diversion (selling or giving away the medication).
-For the first couple of weeks, visits are scheduled every few days, then visits are weekly, bi-weekly, and eventually, once every 3-4 weeks.
+Patients receive a new prescription at each visit unless there is a safety issue or presumed diversion (selling or giving away the medication).
+For the first couple of weeks, visits are scheduled every few days, then visits are weekly, bi-weekly, and eventually, once every month.
 Changes to the frequency of visits may be made at any time by our providers depending on the patient's recovery.

 A bridge prescription is a short prescription that may be approved for a patient who is unable to come to the clinic for a scheduled visit with their provider.